Fifty Years of the GATT/WTO: Lessons from the Past for Strategies for the Future

 The key example of the United States is again instructive.
 Extension of NAFTA to tiny Chile would have been so small that it failed to command any Presidential leadership and business support.
 The defeat of fast track was due importantly to the Administration's failure to indicate how it would use the authority and thus the absence of any apparent stakes worth fighting for.

 Each succeeding GATT round has had the important advantage of being more ambitious than its predecessors.
-The Kennedy Round sharply increased the amount of multilateral cuts in tariffs, which remained an important impediment to trade at that time.
+The Kennedy Round sharply increased the extent of multilateral cuts in tariffs, which remained an important impediment to trade at that time.
 The Tokyo Round began the process of extending the GATT system to nontariff measures.
 The Uruguay Round brought agriculture and textiles into the system, seriously addressed services and intellectual property rights, and dramatically improved the dispute settlement mechanism.
 "Bigger was better" in attracting sufficient political support to bring each succeeding negotiation to a successful conclusion, despite the bigger battles that had to be taken on to do so.

-There is a natural extension, to the next phase of multilateral liberalization and rulemaking, from this past progression of escalating increasing negotiating goals: setting a goal of global free trade by a date certain, perhaps 2010 or 2020.1 Over 60 percent of world trade is already free, or en route to being free (see Table 1), as a result of the initiatives already completed or undertaken by the several large regional arrangements (EU, NAFTA, Mercosur, AFTA, Australia-New Zealand, FTAA and APEC).
+There is a natural extension, to the next phase of multilateral liberalization and rulemaking, from this past progression of escalating increasing negotiating goals: setting a goal of global free trade by a date certain, perhaps 2010 or 2020.1 Over 60 percent of world trade is already free, or en route to being free (see table 1), as a result of the initiatives already completed or undertaken by the several large regional arrangements (EU, NAFTA, Mercosur, AFTA, Australia-New Zealand, FTAA, and APEC).
 It is thus a relatively short step to global free trade, and rolling the regionals into such a multilateral context is in any event the only way to assure the avoidance of conflict among them.
 Hence a global free trade goal appears feasible, as well as being a highly desirable big-picture proposal to capture political imagination and support around the world.

 The route to that goal will clearly encompass one or two major "rounds" of WTO negotiation.
 A corollary of "big is beautiful" is that multi-issue rounds have been crucial to the outcome of the successive GATT negotiations.
 Tradeoffs across issue-areas are required to meet the needs of the ever-growing number of country participants, and to induce a critical mass to sign on.
 The three recent sectoral agreements have probably completed the roster of potential stand-alone deals, and their negotiation may have even jeopardized later agreements on agriculture and other difficult topics by "using up" some of the tradeoffs that could otherwise have been employed for that purpose.
 It must also be remembered that several sectoral efforts, including maritime services in the WTO and a Multilateral Agreement on Investment in the OECD, have failed largely because of the absence of potential tradeoffs with other issue-areas.